sumaho-live/TurboCat/docs/TESTING.md

 2. Deploying a Maven or Gradle project picks the right build without prompting after the first run.
 3. The **TurboCat** output channel shows prefixed extension messages and raw Tomcat logs.
 4. Smart deploy toggling changes the icon colour immediately.
-5. Browser automation opens or refreshes the configured browser.

 Document any gaps or planned test additions so they can be tracked in upcoming iterations.